Bringing Baby Home

 We use unscented litter for our cats.
 The chemicals in scented litters can be inhaled by tiny kittens and affect their breathing.
 Litter is a matter of personal preference but if you get scented litters, you might find that your kitten will find alternate areas of your residence to use for peeing and pooping instead.
 For consistence sake during the stressful adjustment period the first month after you bring your baby home, I would use the same litter we use for familiarity and a higher success rate of avoiding accidents elsewhere in the house.
 We use "The World's Best Litter, unscented" It is made from renewable whole-kernel corn so there is very little dust and it is less messy for small kittens climbing in and out of the litter box.
 According to their website, The World's Best Litter is "Tested and proven flushable* and safe for septic and sewer systems!
 So you can skip the trip to the trash."
 This is a great feature for when you have to stay in a hotel room or at someone's home while traveling.
 We get is shipped from Petco.
 Here is the link:

-We use open top high sided 2-part litter boxes to help keep the kittens that like to dig and throw litter from making big messes on the floor.
-I buy the IRIS Open Top Cat Litter Box from Target.com It comes with a litter scoop that fits into the top for ease.
+We had been using open top high sided 2-part litter boxes to help keep the kittens that like to dig and throw litter from making big messes on the floor.
+I have switched to stainless steel boxes but due to the higher cost of stainless steel, some of you might not be able to invest so much in the beginning.
+For plastic litter boxes, I was buying the IRIS Open Top Cat Litter Box from Target.com.
+It comes with a litter scoop that fits into the top for ease.
 The top is removable for easier cleaning.
 Here is the link:

 For traveling with cats, we use the portable litter box by Litter Genie.
 We get in from Amazon.